Developer Guide

 • Modify ftorch.fypp to create a Fortran version of the function that binds to the version in ctorch.cpp.

-Details of C++ functionalities available to be wrapped can be found in the libtorch C++ API.
+Details of C++ functionalities available to be wrapped can be found in the LibTorch C++ API.

 As this is an open-source project we appreciate any contributions back from users that have extended the functionality.
 If you have done something but don't know where to start with open-source contributions please get in touch!*